 Clinical informatics and clinical research informatics are two of the five domains of biomedical informatics supported by the American Medical Informatics Society.
 Essentially, the difference is a focus on operations vs. research.
 Clinical Informatics is the application of informatics and information technology to deliver healthcare services.
 It is also referred to as applied clinical informatics or operational informatics (as might be practiced by a Chief Medical Informatics Officer).
-Clinical Research Informatics uses clinical research methods and harnesses technology to conduct studies involving human subjects and their data.
-It focuses more on conducting academic investigations to answer scientific questions and translate data into knowledge.
+Clinical Research Informatics uses data science and clinical research methods to conduct studies using healthcare data.
+It focuses on conducting academic investigations to answer scientific questions and translate data into knowledge.
 This figure illustrates the overlap between the two disciplines.